 If you are going on a semester-long program like exchange, intercampus exchange and study abroad you are required to attend a Monash Abroad pre-departure session.
-The sessions take place on an evening in May (for students going abroad in semester 2) and October (for students going abroad in semester 1) at the Clayton campus.
+The sessions take place during SWOT-VAC week, usually in May/June (for students going abroad in semester 2) and October/November (for students going abroad in semester 1) at the Clayton campus.

 Monash Abroad has created an additional opportunity to get to know other students going abroad, regional Meetups.
 Meetups bring people together that have something in common - such as knitting, wine-loving, or studying overseas in Germany – who otherwise wouldn’t meet, in a common location to meet and chat about their interests.

 The Meetups are a chance for you to meet students studying in the same country as you to chat about travel, what to pack, weather and accommodation.
 These Meetups are just for students, so save your Monash-specific questions about acceptance, enrolment, and scholarships for the pre-departure session.
 They are very informal, so bring coffee and an outgoing spirit, and be ready to make friends.

 “Like” the Monash Abroad Facebook page to find out details such as when and where the Meetups will be held.

 Preparing to go

 We know that the first question that is on your mind is “When will I get my travel scholarship?”.
 Before you contact your coordinator with this question, be sure that you have completed the following tasks:

 - Received your host university acceptance (and send it to your coordinator if it came directly to you)

 - Submitted your acknowledgement of conditions form (usually submitted at the pre-departure session)

 - Enrolled in exchange/study abroad units at your faculty